Updated: Dec 1, 2020

 It’s not just that our CEO loves Disney, but she has always admired the Walt Disney World company for its immaculate parks, and its customer service.
-In fact, it has been a privilege to be one of several external vendors recognized by Walt Disney World to provide security for their customers when needed.
+In fact, it has been a privilege to be one of several external vendors recognized by Walt Disney World to provide security, deploy company needs a security deployment plan, security guard deployment plan for their customers when needed.
 Shergroup Security takes pride in looking after school trips and teams of corporate executives who are visiting Walt Disney World.

 In a way creating a safe environment for the 85 million people who visit Orlando’s attractions each year is one of the toughest assignments for security.
 Security in this part of the world has to be exceptional, but it also has to be discreet, professional and melt into the background.
 Tourists want to be safe but they don’t want to be reminded everyday that there is a potential risk to their safety.
-The fact that Orlando and Central Florida, and indeed the entire State of Florida, is driven by tourism as a major part of the economy means the need for all these attributes in a security vendor.
-Good quality security is vital and permeates all aspects of security planning in this part of the world as Florida continues to grow in population and commerce.
+The fact that security companies in orlando fl, and indeed the entire State of Florida, is driven by tourism as a major part of the economy means the need for all these attributes in a security vendor.
+Good quality security services is vital and permeates all aspects of security planning in this part of the world as Florida continues to grow in population and commerce.